 Mercy, not Sacrifice

-When Jesus pronounced the paralytic’s sins “forgiven,” he offended the Scribes and Pharisees, the allies of the Temple authorities.
-He alienated them even further by reaching out to “sinners” considered especially unacceptable by more scrupulously religious Jews.
-Seeing Jesus eating with “tax collectors” and other “sinners,” they insinuated that he also must be a notorious sinner.
+When Jesus pronounced the paralytic’s sins “forgiven,” he offended the Scribes and Pharisees.
+He alienated them further by showing mercy to “sinners” considered especially unacceptable by more scrupulously religious Jews.
+Seeing Jesus eating with “tax collectors” and “sinners,” the Scribes and Pharisees insinuated that the Nazarene also was a notorious sinner – (Mark 2:1-17).

 Sunday, February 4, 2024